 [box type=”shadow” ]25 million Americans suffer from depression each year.
 Over 50 percent of all people who die by suicide suffer from major depression.
 If one includes alcoholics who are depressed, this figure rises to over 75 percent.
 Depression affects nearly 5-8 percent of Americans ages 18 and over in a given year.
 If you or someone you know is having suicidal thoughts, please immediately call 1-800-273-8255 or visit the National Suicide Prevention Lifeline website.[/box]

 ‘Recognizing’ is key to the beginning of healing

 When we begin to understand how certain stressful events in our life can affect our mental health, symptoms of depression and anxiety can manifest as racing thoughts, unable to concentrate, unable to do a daily task, the feeling that you can not catch your breath, numbness or tingling in your arms or legs, headaches, loss of appetite, inability to get a good night’s sleep, constant worry, feelings of dread, crying over situations that you wouldn’t normally cry about, and to the extreme, suicidal ideations.

 Now that we’ve recognized some of the emotional or psychological state and the physical state of the symptoms that are present when depression and anxiety have manifested within us, we can begin to approach it in a way that can help relieve the painful emotional and physical symptoms that all too often can occur.

 What we think affects how we feel.
 ‘Feelings’ are what drives our lives.
-So when you think, know that you are in the process of creating something internally or externally whether it’s negative or positive.
+So when you think, know that you are in the process of creating something profound either internally or externally whether negative or positive.